 Anthony Rodgers, Music

 Anthony Rodgers holds degrees from Truman State University (B.M.) and the UMKC Conservatory of Music and Dance (M.M.), where he also pursued an Artist’s Certificate and a Master’s degree in musicology.
 While at UMKC, he worked in the Music/Media Library, where he shelved books and answered tricky reference questions.
 As a recipient of a doctoral fellowship, Anthony studied at the University of British Columbia in Vancouver, British Columbia, where he further developed his fondness of twentieth-century compositions and sushi.

 A passionate Germanophile, Anthony has traveled extensively in Germany, performing at the 2011 Lätzsch Trombone Festival in Heek and studying language at the Goethe-Institut in Heidelberg during the summer of 2012.
 With his love of travel, he has served as a staff member for the International Trombone Festival in several locations, including Salt Lake City; Nashville; Paris, France; Valencia, Spain; and recently New York City.
 He is a member of the award-winning Fountain City Brass Band, Kansas City's premier British-style brass band, in addition to teaching privately and working as a freelance musician in the greater Kansas City area.
-In his spare time, Anthony enjoys binging on Netflix, reading, and spending quality time with his friends’ pets.
+In 2017, Anthony won first prize in the Adult Slow Melody category at the North American Brass Band Association Solo Competition.
+With his spare time, Anthony enjoys binging on Netflix, reading, and spending quality time with his friends’ pets.

 Samantha Seip Teaching Assistant / Movement